frictionlessdata/website-old/_case_studies/john-snow-labs.md

 We are working with the [Open Knowledge International](http://www.okfn.org/) on open sourcing some of the libraries and tools we’re building.
-Internally, we are adding more automated validations, additional output file formats, and automated pipelines to load data into ElasticSearch[^elasticsearch] & Kibana[^kibana], to enable interactive data discovery & visualization.
+Internally, we are adding more automated validations, additional output file formats, and automated pipelines to load data into ElasticSearch[^elasticsearch] and Kibana[^kibana], to enable interactive data discovery & visualization.

 ## What do you think are some other potential use cases?